mgenev/yoWebAppWP/README.md

 <pre>grunt --help</pre>
 they should be the same as the officially supported webapp generator.

 Caveat - grunt server opens localhost:9000 but you actually need just localhost with no port.
+Will be fixing this shortly.

 Then hit the /app/wordpress/index.php and it should prompt you to set up the database.